Documentation Index

 4. Zero-Copy: sendfile and splice

-Moving data from a Disk to a Network socket usually involves:
+Moving data from a Disk to a Network socket the naive way involves a shocking number of copies:

 5. Direct Access (DAX)

-For Persistent Memory (like Optane), the kernel can map the physical storage directly into the application’s address space.- No Page Cache: The application reads and writes directly to the hardware using
+For Persistent Memory (like Intel Optane), the kernel can map the physical storage directly into the application’s address space.
+This is the ultimate evolution of I/O: there is no I/O at all.
+Storage is memory.- No Page Cache: The application reads and writes directly to the hardware using

 6. I/O Patterns and Anti-patterns